 Take One Room at a Time

 Work through the decluttering process one room at a time.
 Unless under a tight time frame, declutter for 2 to 3 hours a day so it won’t be too overwhelming or exhausting.
-Next week, I will discuss specific areas and items to declutter when downsizing.
+Learn more in the blog article, Decluttering When Downsizing, about specific areas and items to declutter room by room.